-Volkswagen Golf GTE interior & comfort
+Volkswagen Golf GTE interior, dashboard & comfort

 There's a cool design with some nice GTE-specific touches, but the Golf's infotainment system still leaves a lot to be desired

 The eighth-generation Volkswagen Golf took one of its biggest steps forward over the old car inside its cabin; there's no mistaking it for any Golf that came before.
 It's not just about looks, however – the new Golf remains one of the better-packaged and well-appointed cars in its class.